Noammiko/noammiko.github.io/src/pages/_faq.md

 # What equipment do you have in the studio?
 Miko Recording Studio is equipped with professional-grade recording and mixing equipment to ensure the highest quality sound for your project.
 Our studio features:

-- Professional condenser and dynamic microphones
+- We use a range of condenser and dynamic microphones, including:
+    - Antelope Audio Edge Solo, which emulates classics like:
+        - Neumann U47 (Tube & FET)
+        - Neumann U67, U87, M49, U57, KM86, TLM103
+        - AKG C12, C414 (Brass Capsule), D112
+        - Telefunken ELA M 251
+        - Sony C800G
+        - Neumann CMV563
+        - Shure SM57, SM7B
+        - Sennheiser MD441
+        - Electro-Voice RE20
+    - Shure Beta 58A
+    - SE V7 Chrome
+- Antelope audio ZEN Q audio interface
-- High-end preamps and audio interfaces
+- Adam audio Studio monitors
-- Studio monitors and acoustic treatment
+- Professional acoustic treatment
 - Industry-standard DAWs and plugins
-- Various instruments available for use during sessions
+- Various instruments available for use during sessions, including:
+    - Fender Strat Guitar
+    - Gretsch G5442TG Hallow Body Guitar
+    - Ibanez BTB 5 string Bass
+    - Ibanez SDGR 4 string Bass
+    - Midi keyboard
+    - Classical nylon string Guitar

 If you have specific equipment needs or questions, please don't hesitate to ask before booking your session.